ITfoxtec/FoxIDs/docs/risk-passwords.md

 1. Start a Command Prompt
 2. Run the seed tool with `SeedTool.exe`
-3. Click `U` to start uploading risk passwords
+3. Click `R` to start uploading risk passwords

 > The risk password upload will take a while.